smartcontractkit/documentation/docs/Solana/DataFeeds/using-data-feeds-off-chain.md

     node --version
     ```

-1. Add the [Anchor library](https://www.npmjs.com/package/@project-serum/anchor) to your project:
+1. Change to your project directory or create a new directory.

     ```sh
-    npm i -g @project-serum/anchor
+    mkdir off-chain-project && cd off-chain-project
     ```

+1. Optionally [install Yarn](https://classic.yarnpkg.com/lang/en/docs/install/) to use as a package manager and initialize yarn if your project does not already have a `package.json` file:

+    ```sh
+    npm install -g yarn && yarn init
+    ```

+1. Add the [Anchor library](https://www.npmjs.com/package/@project-serum/anchor) to your project:

+    ```sh yarn
+    yarn add @project-serum/anchor
+    ```
+    ```sh npm
+    npm i @project-serum/anchor
+    ```

 1. Add the [Chainlink Solana NPM library](https://www.npmjs.com/package/@chainlink/solana-sdk) to your project:

+    ```sh yarn
+    yarn add @chainlink/solana-sdk
+    ```
-    ```sh
+    ```sh npm
     npm i -g @chainlink/solana-sdk
     ```

+1. Create a temporary Solana wallet to use for this example.
+Alternatively, if you have an existing wallet that you want to use, locate the path to your [keypair](https://docs.solana.com/terminology#keypair) file and use it as the keypair for the rest of this guide.

+    ```sh
+    solana-keygen new --outfile ./id.json
+    ```

 1. Set the [Anchor environment variables](https://www.twilio.com/blog/2017/01/how-to-set-environment-variables.html).
 Anchor uses these to determine which wallet to use and how to get a connection to a Solana cluster.
-Take note that beacuse we are not generating or signing any transactions, the wallet isn't used, it's just required by the Anchor library, so you can create a dummy one if you need to (see [step 3](http://localhost:4200/docs/solana/using-data-feeds-off-chain/#run-the-example-program) further below).
+Because this example does not generate or sign any transactions, no SOL tokens are required.
+The wallet is required only by the Anchor library.
 For a list of available networks and endpoints, see the [Solana Cluster RPC Endpoints](https://docs.solana.com/cluster/rpc-endpoints) documentation.

-    ```sh
+    ```sh Solana Devnet
     export ANCHOR_PROVIDER_URL=https://api.devnet.solana.com &&
     export ANCHOR_WALLET=./id.json
     ```
+    ```sh Solana Mainnet
+    export ANCHOR_PROVIDER_URL=https://api.mainnet-beta.solana.com &&
+    export ANCHOR_WALLET=./id.json
+    ```
+    ```sh Solana Mainnet Project Serum Endpoint
+    export ANCHOR_PROVIDER_URL=https://solana-api.projectserum.com &&
+    export ANCHOR_WALLET=./id.json
+    ```

-1. Use the following code sample to query price data off-chain, making sure to replace the `CHAINLINK_FEED_ADDRESS` variable value with the [feed account](https://docs.chain.link/docs/solana/data-feeds-solana/) that you wish to query.
+1. Download the sample code.
+This example queries price data off-chain.
+By default, the script reads the SOL/USD feed, but you can change the `CHAINLINK_FEED_ADDRESS` variable to point to any of the  value with the [feed account](https://docs.chain.link/docs/solana/data-feeds-solana/) that you wish to query.

+    ```sh JavaScript
+    curl -o off-chain-read.js https://docs.chain.link/samples/Solana/PriceFeeds/off-chain-read.js
+    ```
+    ```sh TypeScript
+    curl -o off-chain-read.ts https://docs.chain.link/samples/Solana/PriceFeeds/off-chain-read.ts
+    ```

+1. Run the sample code.

+    ```sh JavaScript
+    node off-chain-read.js
+    ```
+    ```sh TypeScript
+    node off-chain-read.ts
+    ```

+    After a short delay, the script prints the current answer from the selected data feed until you close the application:

+    ```
+    9731000000
+    9732000000
+    9730839909
+    9734000000
+    ```

+You can take the components of these code samples and integrate them with your existing project.
+Alternatively, you can use the components in the [Solana Starter Kit](#using-the-solana-starter-kit) example.
+Because these examples read data feeds without making any on-chain changes, no SOL tokens are required for them to run.

 ```javascript JavaScript
 {% include 'samples/Solana/PriceFeeds/off-chain-read.js' %}